The Best Beaches in Cape Verde – The Ultimate Guide

 A guide to the most beautiful beaches in Cape Verde for relaxing, kite surf or beach holidays

 Even though Cape Verde is so much more than beautiful beaches, I wanted to dedicate an article on the best beaches in Cape Verde.
-After visiting its mountainous, lush green islands such as Santo Antao, Brava or Fogo, I keep daydreaming of being on the beach in Cape Verde.
-Indeed, the turquoise water and the golden sands of the Cape Verde islands are so easy to fall in love with.
+After visiting its mountainous, lush green islands such as Santo Antao, Brava, and Fogo, I keep daydreaming of being on the beach in Cape Verde!
+Indeed, the turquoise water and the golden sands of the Cape Verde islands are so easy to fall in love with!

 If you are still planning your trip to Cape Verde and you are wondering where to go in Cape Verde or where to stay in Cape Verde, I can recommend the following guides:

 - Travel Guide to Cape Verde including flights and ferries

 - Where to stay in Cape Verde